rishabhbhatt009/cpp_projects/README.md

         - internally uses pointers array but adds functionality and abstracts complexity
         - Unique Pointers :
             - inbuilt de-allocation functionality
-            - the pointer owns the memory location
+            - the pointer owns the memory location. you can transfer/move ownership but not share it.
             - `unique_ptr<int> x(new int);`
             - `unique_ptr<int> y = make_unique<int>();`
             - `auto z = make_unique<int>()`